arno0b/Mongodb_package/README.md

 git add <file_name>
 ```

-**Note:To ignore file or folder from git, we can add the file/folder names in .gitignore file**
+> Note: To ignore file or folder from git, we can add the file/folder names in .gitignore file

 **To check all the version maintained by git**
 ```